stfc/PSyclone/doc/developer_guide/psyir.rst

 ..
 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
+..
+Written by R. W. Ford and A. R. Porter, STFC Daresbury Lab

 The PSyclone Internal Representation (PSyIR)
 ############################################